German soccer club FC St. Pauli symbol listed on UK counterterrorism guide | DW | 18.01.2020

 The UK Counter Terrorism Police has distributed a document to schools and hospitals with a number of symbols for public sector workers to be wary of — including that of German football club St. Pauli.

-The second division outfit's famous emblem, which often appears on flags among the crowd, features a skull and crossbow and was deemed to be such a threat to the security of British nationals, that it was necessary to make teachers, doctors and nurses aware of it.
+The second division outfit's famous emblem, which often appears on flags among the crowds at games, features a skull and crossbones and was deemed to be such a threat to the security of British nationals that it was necessary to make teachers, doctors and nurses aware of it.

-A number of other symbols were also included on the list under the heading Left Wing Signs & Symbols Aid as part of a government crackdown on combating terrorism.
+A number of other symbols were also included on the list under the heading Left Wing Signs & Symbols Aid, as part of a government effort to combat terrorism.
 Groups such as Stand Up to Racism and United Against Fascism had their logos included in the report.

 Pride